mcPython95/cotton-plant-disease-detection/README.md

 ## Introduction

 This project focuses on detecting diseases in cotton plants using machine learning techniques.
 Early detection of diseases in cotton plants can help farmers take preventive measures and ensure better crop yields.
 The project uses a Convolutional Neural Network (CNN) based on ResNet152 architecture for image classification.

+## Dataset

+The dataset used for this project consists of images of cotton plants with different diseases.
+It includes labels for various diseases such as leaf blight, bacterial blight, and healthy plants.

+You can download the dataset from [this link](https://www.kaggle.com/datasets/janmejaybhoi/cotton-disease-dataset).

 ## Dependencies